thwak/confix2019result/pool/README.md

 ## Human-written Patches and Change Pools

-`human-patch-info.tar` contains `[project].patches` files, which is a list of bug IDs and revisions of collected human-written patches for change pools.
+`patch-list` contains `[project].patches` files, which is a list of bug IDs and revisions of collected human-written patches for change pools.
 Format is `BugID,Buggy Rev,Patch Rev`.

 `pool.tar.gz.*` files are for PTLRH and PLRT change pools built from the human-written patches.